alexeyraspopov/react-warehouse/README.md

 });
 ```

-Cache capacity makes sure the cache size don't create performance issues for the
+Cache capacity makes sure the cache size don't create performance and memory
-application.
-Modifying it is not necessary in most cases, but there are some
+issues for the application.
+Modifying it is not necessary in most cases, but
-that can take advantage of it.
+there are some that can take advantage of it.

 For example, when performing real time search request, we can set `capacity: 1`
 which means we only need the latest result of the search saved.
 So whenever